• Home

 The terms “lose weight” or “be healthy” don’t work

-The problem with using weight loss or even health as motivations to exercise is that most people give up and quit when they get frustrated.
+The problem with using weight loss or even health as motivation to exercise is that most people give up and quit when they get frustrated.
 It becomes a burden and a punishment instead of a joy.

-Exercise marketing gurus, physicians, and fitness coaches add guidelines to their exercise program such as, “You must do cardio 30 minutes a day if you want to lose inches.”
+Exercise marketing gurus, physicians, and fitness coaches add guidelines to their exercise programs such as, “You must do cardio 30 minutes a day if you want to lose inches.”
 “If you don’t strength train 3 times a week you’ll get osteoporosis,” “Calories in, calories out,” etc. They try to “guilt” you into exercising and, eventually, it becomes a burden.

 In “No Sweat,” Michelle states that when it comes to moving your body “everything should count.”
 Just because you aren’t huffing and puffing to run a 5K, swim 30 laps, or stand on your head, doesn’t mean you’re a failure.
 Maybe you walked your dog, vacuumed the floor, picked weeds out of your garden, pushed a baby stroller, or stretched out on the floor.
 It all adds up.
 Exercise should be a natural extension of your day and not be regimented.